 3. Big Data Global Penetration Statistics

 Nothing keeps big data statistics analysis churning in any part of the world like social media and mobile devices.
-With those, billions of users and thousands of businesses interact daily to produce a staggering amount of data.
-Only the best-designed data mining and business intelligence could hope to process that.
-Add to that the myriad social media management tools diving into the data pool and you see data is truly fueling businesses for years to come.
+With these, billions of users and thousands of businesses interact daily to produce a staggering amount of data.
+Only the best-designed data mining and business intelligence could hope to process these.
+Add to that the myriad social media management tools diving into the data pool and you see data is truly fueling businesses, now and for years to come.

 - Every day, we produce 2,500,000,000,000,000 bytes of data.
 That’s 2.5 quintillion or 2.5×1018 bytes of data (2.3 trillion gigabytes) (IBM)